Managing asbestos in schools - Frequently asked questions

 Anyone who has responsibility for the maintenance and/or repair of non-domestic premises, including schools, is a 'dutyholder' as defined in Regulation 4 of the Control of Asbestos Regulations 2012.
 For the majority of schools, the dutyholder will be the employer.

 Who the employer is varies with the type of school.
 For community schools, community special schools, voluntary-controlled schools, maintained nursery schools and pupil referral units, the employer is the local authority.
-For academies, free schools, voluntary-aided and foundation schools, it will be the school governors.
+For academies and free schools it will be the Academy Trust and for voluntary-aided and foundation schools, it will be the school governors.
 For independent schools, it may be the proprietor, governors or trustees.

 In situations where budgets for building management are delegated to schools by the local authority, the duty to manage asbestos will be shared between schools and the local authority.
 The authority's written scheme for the financing of maintained schools will set out the categories of work that will either be financed from the delegated school budget share (revenue repairs and maintenance) or remain the responsibility of the local authority (capital expenditure).
 Both parties will therefore have 'dutyholder' responsibilities for the repair and maintenance of the premises.